 Introduction

-Automation is playing an increasingly important role in the industrial field, where manipulators are used to solve various type of problems.
-Precise control algorithms are required to perform the high requirements for speed and accuracy.

-Accurate dynamic model is needed to use these control algorithms (such as the method of computed torques [1]).
-Although the manufacturer of the robot can provide these values, but they are mostly inaccurate or even do not exist.
-Thus, the dynamics of the manipulator has to be determined with an identification process.
+Automation is playing an increasingly important role in industry, where manipulators are used to solve various types of problems.
+Precise control algorithms are required to meet the need for speed and accuracy, and an accurate dynamic model is needed to use these control algorithms, such as the computed torque method [1].
+Although the robot manufacturer can provide the necessary values, they are usually either inaccurate or non-existent; thus, the dynamics of the manipulator have to be determined through an identification process.

-Independently identifiable parameter vector and a regression matrix is required to create an identifiable model.
-The barycentric parameters [2] or the modified recursive Newton-Euler formula [3] can be used to solve this problem.
+An independently identifiable parameter vector and a regression matrix are required to create an identifiable model.
+The barycentric parameters [2] or the modified recursive Newton–Euler formula [3] can be used to solve this problem.

-Usually, the friction effect of the joints is not negligible, hence the model of it has to be incorporated with the dynamic model determined from the structure of the manipulator.
-There are plenty of existing friction models, which can be used in the identification, but there is trade-off between model accuracy and computation complexity.
+In general, the friction effect of the joints is not negligible, hence a dynamic model, determined according to the structure of the manipulator, has to be incorporated in the model.
+There are plenty of existing friction models that can be used in the identification of the dynamic model, but there has to be a trade-off between model accuracy and computational complexity.

-In the simplest case, only the Coulomb and viscous friction effect can be taken into account in the dynamic model [4].
-Although this can be sufficient in some cases, but stiction effect of the joint will be unmodelled, which nonlinearity has to be compensated with the controller.
+In the simplest case, only the Coulomb and viscous friction effects need to be considered in the dynamic model [4].
+Although this can be sufficient in some cases, the stiction effect in the joint remains unmodelled, and the nonlinearity has to be compensated for by the controller.

-Dynamic friction model can be applied, if high precision of the model is needed, but in this case, the model can not be converted into a linear-in-parameters model [5].
+A dynamic friction model can be applied if a high level of precision is needed in the model, but in this case, the model cannot be converted into a linear-in-parameters model [5].
 This method can be used only if the dynamic model is known and only friction compensation is needed.

-Discontinuities of the sign function can be eliminated by using arctangent function to approximate the step when the velocity changes its sign.
-The continuity of this function can be necessary when using the identified model in the controller to have a smooth control signal when the velocity is reaching zero.
-In [6] static and dynamic friction identification was presented as well, but only if the other dynamic parameters are known.
-The model of the static friction can be converted into a linear-in-parameters form.
+Discontinuities of the sign function can be eliminated by using the arctangent function to approximate the step at which the velocity changes its sign.
+The continuity of this function is necessary when using the identified model in the controller for a smooth control signal when the velocity reaches zero.
+In [6], both static and dynamic friction identification were presented but only for cases where the other dynamic parameters were known.
+It is possible to convert the static friction model into a linear-in-parameters form.

-The optimization of the excitation trajectory is important to generate a well-conditioned regression matrix.
-Finite Fourier-series [7] and the polynomial functions [8] are used frequently as excitation trajectories.
+The optimisation of the excitation trajectory is important for generating a well-conditioned regression matrix.
+The finite Fourier series [7] and the polynomial functions [8] are used frequently as excitation trajectories.

-The proper estimator for a problem can be chosen by investigating the rate of the noise corrupting the measurements [7].
-In this paper the LS (Least Squares) and WLS (Weighted LS) estimation methods were inspected.
-As it was shown in [9], the ML (Maximum Likelihood) estimation gives better results in simulations, in case of corrupted joint value measurements, but usually in real life scenarios this noise is negligible compared to the noise of the torque measurements.
+The proper estimator for a problem can be selected by investigating the rate of the noise corrupting the measurements [7].
+In this study, the least-squares (LS) and weighted-LS (WLS) estimation methods were assessed.
+As was shown in [9], the maximum likelihood estimation gives better results in simulations when there are corrupted joint value measurements, but usually, in real-life scenarios, this noise is negligible compared with the noise of the torque measurements.

-In [10] the dynamics of the payload was determined with an identification process by measuring the actuator currents.
+In [10], the dynamics of the payload were determined by an identification process that measured actuator currents.
 In this method, the dynamic parameters of the manipulator were known.

-This paper compares two methods to estimate the parameters of the robot dynamic model with static friction in each joint.
-It is shown, how the reduced row echelon form of the regression matrix can be used to find the independently identifiable variables.
-The results in [16] are extended in this paper by presenting the method incorporating the friction model into the identification process.
+The present study compares two methods to estimate the parameters of a robot dynamic model with static friction in each joint.
+It demonstrates how the reduced row echelon form of the regression matrix can be used to find the independently identifiable variables.
+The results in [16] are extended in this paper by presenting a method incorporating the friction model into the identification process.